France Gall: 1969–1973: New record label

-Her songs "Des gens bien élevés", "La Manille et la révolution", "Zozoï" and "Éléphants" were largely ignored.
-La Compagnie went bankrupt within three years of its creation, co-founder and singer Hugues Aufray's blaming the failure entirely on Norbert Saada.
+Her 1970 singles, including "Zozoï" and "Les Éléphants", were largely ignored, and La Compagnie went bankrupt within three years of its creation.
 The early 1970s continued to be a barren period for Gall.
-Although she was the first artist to be recorded in France for Atlantic Records in 1971, her singles "C'est cela l'amour" (1971) and "Chasse neige" (1971), faltered in the charts.
-In 1972, Gall, for the last time, recorded songs by Gainsbourg, "Frankenstein" and "Les Petits ballons", but these also failed to chart.
-The results of her collaboration with Jean-Michel Rivat as artistic director, "La Quatrieme chose" (1972), "Par plaisir" and "Plus haut que moi" (1973) all failed to meet with commercial success.
+Although she was the first artist in France to record for Atlantic Records in 1971, her singles "C'est cela l'amour" and "Chasse neige" faltered in the charts.
+1972 marked the last time Gall recorded songs by Gainsbourg – "Frankenstein" and "Les Petits ballons" – which both failed to chart.
+A brief collaboration with Jean-Michel Rivat as her artistic director also remained unsuccessful.

-From the 1970s, Gall started regularly visiting Senegal.
-She bought a hideaway there on the island of N'Gor, close to Dakar in 1990.